-To register for the Advanced University Diploma in Nursing Science (Operating Room), a candidate must comply with the following conditions:
+To register for the post graduate Diploma Operating Room Nursing Science, a candidate must comply with the following conditions: registration as nurse and midwife;

-- registration as nurse and midwife; - annually, together with his/her application for registration, furnish proof of his/her current registration as a nurse with the Nursing Council of Namibia: - annually, together with his/her application for registration, furnish proof that he/she holds a post as registered nurse in the operating service of an approved hospital.
+- annually, together with his/her application for registration, furnish proof of his/her current registration as a nurse with the Nursing Council of Namibia; - annually, together with his/her application for registration, furnish proof that he/she holds a post as registered nurse in the operating service of an approved hospital. - Degree or Diploma in Comprehensive Nursing and Midwifery Science.